 Plagued by lots of glare while shooting during the daytime?
 Just whack on a hood and your lens will get some much needed shade, which will help to cut down on any lens flaring and stray light.
 Just make sure the hood is the right fit, first.

 Lens filters offer similar exposure assistance when it comes to controlling light levels.
 A UV filter will help reduce the amount of UV rays, while a Neutral Density filter will help you better reduce the amount of light entering your camera.
 Just make sure you’re grabbing the right-sized filter for your lens.

-Filters can also offer an extra layer of protection, as it’ll stop your lens getting dirty or scratched.
+Filters can also offer an extra layer of protection, as it’ll stop your lens from getting dirty or scratched.